co-bri/book/hackathons/tinker/report.md

 ## Recommendation

-We used SVG as it allows easy graphical presntation of a sall amount of data.
+We used SVG as it allows easy graphical presentation of a sall amount of data.
 A Bar chart can be easily drawn from a set of data points